agl-alexglopez/dancing-links/README.md

 ## Disclaimer

 This repository contains **no code** that I wrote or submitted as part of the Disaster Planning or Matchmaker assignments at Stanford University for CS106B.
-It is not possible to implement a working solution to any Stanford assignment from this code directly as it uses completely different data structures, algorithms, and interfaces to those usually used in a Stanford assignment.
-If you beleive otherwise please contact me.
+It is not possible to implement a working solution to any Stanford assignment from this code as it uses completely different data structures, algorithms, and interfaces to those used in any Stanford assignment that I know exists.
+If you beleive otherwise please contact me and I will gladly make this private.
 This is an exploration of applying an interesting technique, Dancing Links, to interesting problems.
 Enjoy!

 ## Build Note